puppetlabs/puppetlabs-tomcat/README.md

 There are two different modes of use: a single tomcat installation and instance (called "single-instance" by this readme), or a single tomcat installation   with multiple instances, each with its own directory structure (called "multi-instance" by this readme).

 - single-instance: If a `tomcat::instance` is declared with `catalina_home` and `catalina_base` both pointing to the directory of a `tomcat::install` then it only configures a single instance.
 - multi-instance: If a `tomcat::instance` is declared with `catalina_home` pointing to the same directory as a `tomcat::install` and `catalina_base` pointing at a different directory then it is configured as an instance of the Apache Tomcat software.
 Multiple instances of a single install may be created using this method.
+A `tomcat::install` declaration should use a user and/or group such that `tomcat::instance` declarations can access the install.

 ##### `catalina_base`
 Specifies the `$CATALINA_BASE` of the Tomcat instance where logs, configuration files, and the 'webapps' directory are managed.
 For single-instance installs, this is the same as the `catalina_home` parameter